 Recovery from IVF in Mexico offers an inclusive selection of personalized options and a way to turn something special into something even more exceptional.

-Prepare for IVF in Mexico – The very first step is to prepare the ovaries for stimulation with fertility medications.
-This is accomplished with a combination of medications and helps align the timing of your cycle and promotes simultaneous development in the potential group of eggs.
+Ovarian Stimulation – The very first step is to prepare the ovaries for stimulation with fertility medications.
+This is accomplished with a combination of medications that helps align the timing of your cycle and promotes simultaneous development in the potential group of eggs.

-Egg Retrieval– Aspiration or removal of your eggs during IVF in Mexico is performed under anesthesia so there is no discomfort during the procedure.
-Once the procedure is completed, the number of eggs obtained is typically known.
+Egg Retrieval– Aspiration or removal of your eggs during IVF in Mexico is performed under anesthesia (medication is provided to reduce and remove potential discomfort so there is no discomfort during the procedure).
 The laboratory in Mexico will contact you each day to update you on the development of your embryos.

 Embryo Freezing – If you have additional embryos after the transfer, they will be evaluated and considered for cryopreservation (freezing of the embryos).
 This allows you to achieve additional pregnancies in future frozen embryo transfer cycles without repeating the entire IVF process.